theo-avila/avila_et_al_2025_pyWBM_yield/README.md

 <sup>3</sup> Department of Climate, Meteorology and Atmospheric Sciences, University of Illinois at Urbana‐Champaign, Urbana, IL, United States of America<br>

 <sup>*</sup> corresponding author: ctavila2@illinois.edu

+this is the code for avila et al 2026 pyWBM yields.